tengwang0318/COMP7404/README.md

 run the generating data and selecting data scripts respectively.

+I have modified the author's code, since there are some issues need to fix.
 I have already set the number of generated data very small and could finish the whole process of generating and selecting in 2 minutes with CPU but requires lots of RAM!

+Running methods could be found in the [demo.ipynb](demo.ipynb)

 ## One way